UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 ## References

 [1] Chen, Xiangyu, et al. “Activating More Pixels in Image Super-Resolution Transformer.” arXiv preprint arXiv:2205.04437, 2023.

 [2] Zhang, Kai, et al. “Deep Unfolding Network for Image Super-Resolution.”
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2020, pp. 3217–3226.

 [3] Jo, Younghyun, and Seon Joo Kim.
 “Practical Single-Image Super-Resolution Using Look-Up Table.”
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2021, pp. 691–700. doi:10.1109/CVPR46437.2021.00075.

+[4] N. Zhao, Q. Wei, A. Basarab, N. Dobigeon, D. Kouamé and J. -Y. Tourneret, "Fast Single Image Super-Resolution Using a New Analytical Solution for ℓ2 – ℓ2 Problems," in IEEE Transactions on Image Processing, vol. 25, no. 8, pp. 3683-3697, Aug.
+2016